 - How to avoid a high bounce rate on your blog

-How to take advantage of long tail searches
+How to take advantage of the long tail

-One of the best ways to capitalize on long tail searches is through the SEO optimized content on your site.
-Google and other search engines love to see unique, quality content, and your website is the best place to write about your niche in specific, concrete terms.
+One of the best ways to capitalize on the long tail is through the SEO optimized content on your site.
+Google loves to see unique, quality content, and your website is the best place to write about your niche in specific, concrete terms.